 We agree to treat this patient within this Prescribing Framework

-Specialist Prescriber's/Consultant's NameProf Reg.
-No
+Specialist Prescriber's Name

 Specialist Prescriber's Signature

-Specialist Service Name:

-Date:

-Specialist Service Name:

-GP's Signature: Date:

-GP's Name (if different from listed above)
+Professional register name and registration number

+Consultant's name (if working under direction of Consultant)

+Speciality/Department:

+Primary care prescriber name:

+Primary care prescriber Signature

+Professional register name and registration number:

 The proposed SCF refers to the following medication (tick as appropriate):

 Donepezil Rivastigmine Galantamine Memantine

-Please specify formulation if required (eg. tablet, oral solution):

-Service Humber CHCP HUTH
+Please specify formulation if required (eg. tablet, oral solution): Service Humber CHCP HUTH NLAG RDASH

-OPCMHT (Humber only):
+OPCMHT (Humber /RDASH only):

-The front page of this form should be completed by the specialist and the form sent to the patient's general practitioner.

-The patient's GP should sign and send back to specialist, to confirm agreement to enter into shared care arrangement.
-If the General Practitioner is unwilling to accept prescribing responsibility for the above patient the specialist should be informed within two weeks of receipt of this framework and specialist's letter.
+The front page of this form should be completed by the specialist and the form sent to the patient's general practice.
+If the primary care prescriber is unable to accept prescribing responsibility for the above patient the specialist prescriber should be informed within two weeks of receipt of this framework and specialist prescriber letter.
+In such cases the primary care prescriber are requested to update the specialist prescriber, by letter, of any relevant changes in the patient's medication / medical condition.